 1. What are ketones?

-Ketones are chemical substances produced when the body burns fat as an energy source.
+Ketones are chemical substances produced when your body burns fat as an energy source.
 They are similar in chemical composition to isopropyl alcohol.
 This is the type of alcohol found in solvents such as acetone.2

-Isopropyl alcohol is not the same as ethyl alcohol, the type found in alcoholic beverages.3 But many DUI breath testing devices cannot reliably tell the difference.
+Isopropyl alcohol is not the same as ethyl alcohol, the type found in alcoholic beverages.3 However, many DUI breath testing devices cannot reliably tell the difference.
 This is how DUI breath tests can be “tricked” by the presence of ketones.

 How and why does the body produce ketones?

 Unlike carbohydrates, stored fat cannot be broken down in the digestive tract.
-Instead, it must be broken down by the liver.7 This, in turn, creates “ketones,” which the body then burns instead of glucose.8
+Instead, it must be broken down by the liver.7 This, in turn, creates “ketones,” which your body then burns instead of glucose.8

-This is the body’s normal protection against starvation.
+This is your body’s normal protection against starvation.
 It is also a useful diet for athletes or others who need energy for strenuous workouts above and beyond the levels of glucose in their blood.

 Other causes of the state of ketosis (high production of ketones) from too little carb intake include: